AI Children's Book Illustrations: Create Your Book Art for Free in 2026 Self-publishing a children's book used to require hiring an illustrator for **$1,500–$10,000+** and waiting 3–6 months for de...

 children's book illustration, matching art style

-Critical: Always add matching art style as [main character description] to keep visual coherence.
+Critical: Always add matching art style as [main character description] to keep visual coherence across the cast.

-4. Generate 3 test illustrations to lock in style
+4. Generate 3 test illustrations on FLUX 2 Pro to lock in style band

-1. Touch up with Nano Banana Pro as needed
+1. Touch up drift with Nano Banana Pro (typically 2–4 spreads need it)

-4. Upload to Amazon KDP, IngramSpark, or similar
+4. Upload to Amazon KDP, IngramSpark, or Ridero

 Mistake Fix